 In addition, you need to take care of their mental well-being, which means providing them enough mental stimulation and not leaving them alone for too many hours, because they suffer from separation anxiety.

 Overall, Yorkipoos are good dogs due to their collected, loving, calm and gentle temperament, which makes them ideal for most homes, especially if they have children.
 They do not occupy much space, they behave very well when they receive early and consistent training and they are an ideal companion thanks to their desire to please their owners.

 Nonetheless, if you have small children at home, you should always supervise them, because due to their small size, it is easy to injure them.

-They have a tendency for barking too much, which can be the result of bad training and exposing them to stress triggering elements or situations like leaving them alone at home for several hours regularly.
+They have a tendency to barking too much, which can be the result of bad training and exposing them to stress-triggering elements or situations like leaving them alone at home for several hours regularly.

 As explained, the best way to deal with this bad behavior is to provide them with early and consistent training, as well as socialization with other dogs and humans.
 In addition, you can use chamomile essential oil to calm them down, which will help you to reduce their barking frequency.

 Yorkipoos are hypoallergenic and non-shedding dogs, and therefore, they are an excellent choice for people with severe allergies.
 That is why they are ranked as top hypoallergenic dogs because most owners have not reported a problem.

 Nonetheless, their coat requires regular brushing and a monthly bath to keep it healthy and free of potential allergens and pollutants that could trigger allergies.
 Therefore, you need to invest time and money into maintaining its coat.